Teaching kids to save water is an important lesson, but you can still make it fun with our free printable poster.

-There are even talk about water “shedding”, where the water supply is cut off to areas certain time of the day.
+There is even talk about water “shedding”, where the water supply is cut off to areas certain time of the day.
 I have realized that we have to teach our children to save water, for them to understand the importance of not wasting this precious resource we need to survive!

 I have asked Kelly from Kelly’s Classroom Online to design a poster about saving water.
 She has done an awesome job!
-The poster is easy to understand to even the youngest of children.
+The poster is easy to understand for even the youngest of children.
 I would like to get it distributed all over South Africa, and even further!
-This message of saving water needs to get to our children, so that they can help us preserve their planet.
+This message of saving water needs to get to our children so that they can help us preserve their planet.

 How to use this poster:

 - Add some discussion to each rule and show the children physically what each rule means, if possible.

 - Put up laminated posters in the bathrooms as a reminder when using the taps, baths and toilets.

 - Use this poster as a game: print two copies and cut out each rule.
 Play a memory game by turning all the cards upside down and then look for matching pairs.
 Younger children can simply match the two “friends”.

 This poster is free to download, you may print more copies for your schools, or homes.
 But please do not sell it, since it was donated and made freely available!

 Download your copy from our Freebies page!
 Find it under the Earth Day category.

 Saving water is a good habit we should teach our children, preserving our planet one drop at a time!